National Urban League: 21st century

-Current status

-Today, the National Urban League has 90 affiliates serving 300 communities, in 37 states and the District of Columbia.
-The National Urban League provides direct services in the areas of education, health care, housing, jobs, and justice—improving the lives of more than 2 million people nationwide.
-The organization also has a Washington Bureau that serves as its research, policy and advocacy arm on issues relating to Congress and the Administration.

 The National Urban League is an organizational member of the Coalition to Stop Gun Violence, which advocates gun control.
 In 1989, it was the beneficiary of all proceeds from the Stop the Violence Movement and their hip hop single, "Self Destruction".

 In May 2017, the National Urban League produced the State of Black America TV Town Hall, which aired on TV One in 2017 and 2018.
 The TV Town Hall elevated social issues related to African Americans through an interview style format with celebrity guests.
 The show was executive produced by Rhonda Spears Bell.

 In February 2018, the National Urban League launched a weekly podcast, For the Movement, which discusses persistent policy, social and civil rights issues affecting communities of color.

+As of 2022, the National Urban League has 92 affiliates serving 300 communities, in 36 states and the District of Columbia.
+The National Urban League provides direct services in the areas of education, health care, housing, jobs, and justice—providing services to more than 3 million people nationwide.
+The organization also has a Washington Bureau that serves as its research, policy and advocacy arm on issues relating to Congress and the Administration.

+Lawsuit with the Trump Administration

+On February 19, 2025, the National Urban League joined civil rights organizations National Fair Housing Alliance and the AIDS Foundation of Chicago in a lawsuit against the executive orders 14151, 14168, and 14173 of the Trump administration, on the grounds that these infringe upon civilians' rights to free speech and due process.